 The Nutcracker by Hilton Head Dance Theatre

 Don’t miss Hilton Head Dance Theatre’s production of The Nutcracker!
 A Crescendo event, this show is sure to put you in the holiday spirit!
-This event runs Nov.
-11-13 and Nov.
-18-20.
-Purchase tickets here.
+Learn more here.

 Shelter Cove Community Park – Winter Wonderland Festival